-Although not required at present, additional funds, if required, may not be available.
-Further exploration and development of the Corporation's properties may require substantial additional financing.
+Further exploration and development of the Corporation's properties will require substantial additional financing.
+Additional funds, if required, may not be available.
 Failure to obtain sufficient financing may result in the delay or indefinite postponement of exploration, development or production at the Omagh mine.
 The ability of the Company to arrange such financing in the future will depend, in part, upon the prevailing capital market conditions as well as the business performance of the Company.
 There can be no assurance that the Company will be successful in its efforts to arrange additional financing on satisfactory terms.
 If additional financing is raised by the issuance of shares from the Company's treasury, control of the Company may change and existing security holders may suffer additional dilution of their interests.